Germany has gone and done the seemingly impossible. Its Ministry of the Environment has banned meat.

 Instead, the meat ban recognizes said behavior as an unnecessary privilege that must be removed to balance the scales.
 A violation of rights, for example, would be denying staffers in the German government access to food, water, or break time.

-No one is losing anything per se with this meat ban, except their ability to choose ethically disastrous foods at certain government functions in Germany.
+No one is losing anything per se with this meat ban, except their ability to choose ethically unsound foods at certain government functions in Germany.
 Any of the German staffers could choose to eat meat at the canteen, bring their own meat, or eat meat at a street vendor directly before or after any of the events wherein meat is banned.

 And that’s why for some, the meat ban is not really enough at all; as, like a burr in our britches, it’s enough to annoy but not to incite global change.
 It does, however, set an example and suggest a precedent that other governments—or anyone who serves food at their institutions—would do well to adopt.